 Being a parent often involves long waiting times.
 Whether you’re waiting in the dentist’s office, in the doctor’s waiting room, or at the school gates – this is largely wasted time.
 And, that makes it an ideal candidate for a reading habit you can stick to.

-By making sure that you keep a few of your younger’s favorite books in the car, you can certainly make sure that waiting isn’t waste any longer.
-Rather, you’ll be able to pull out a story and get stuck in as soon as the clock stops on whatever you’re doing.
+By making sure that you keep a few of your younger’s favorite books in the car, you can certainly make sure that waiting isn’t wasted any longer.
+You’ll be able to pull out a story and get stuck in as soon as the clock stops on whatever you’re doing.

 Admittedly, you might not want to re-enact your favorite rhyme-time tale in the waiting room, but that’s okay.
 Sometimes, simply letting your child turn the pages and look at the pictures is enough.
 And, who knows; if the waiting room is empty apart from your family and the receptionist, you might just feel brave enough to give them your rendition of The Gruffalo.